Epanemu/counterfactual_explanations/README.md

 If this is not the case for your dataset, the code can be adapted to match assumptions, but it probably easier to manipulate the data so that it follows these assumptions -- this manipulation has already been done for the adult dataset.

-The code counterfactual.py is a library that implements an object based interface at over the code.

-example.py is a commented demo that learns a logistic regression classifier over datasets using the encoding described in the original paper, and then generates counterfactual explanations.

-Thanks to Ramaravind Mothilal for helping with the adult demo.

-### Further contribution
+## Further own contribution
-This is an extended version containing also generation of set number of mahtematically closest explanations.
+This is an extended version containing also generation of a set of explanations closest to the optimum.

+Plus the handling of categorical variables has been fixed, so now the model is correct for categorical, quantitative and mixed input features.